 Again compared to previous models this one offers an enhanced bass-rich sound production.
 The TV uses 40W RMS output speakers with Dolby MS 12 as a decoder and DTS TruSurround to eliminate the need for any external soundbar in general cases.
 However, if you are a music enthusiast and want a high degree of fidelity then, of course, an additional audio system is required.

 Nevertheless, Kodak has done a great job this time in terms of sound.
-The TV can produce a clear soundstage makes users easily differentiate highs, mids, and lows even the audio is quite bassy, a delight for music lovers.
+The TV can produce a clear soundstage making users easily differentiate highs, mids, and lows even the audio is quite bassy, a delight for music lovers.

-Start where you left:
+Start where you left off:

-If you have turned off the TV using the remote control, then next when you turn it ON, you will have the same screen or content which was playing last time, where you left it.
+If you have turned off the TV using the remote control, then next when you turn it ON, you will have the same screen or content that was playing last time, where you left it.

-Most of the budget smart TVs available at this price would be Full HD, whereas the Kodak CA PRO 43 at ₹27,999 without compromising the true Android smart Tv experience offers a 4K experience with nice picture quality.
+Most of the budget smart TVs available at this price would be Full HD, whereas the Kodak CA PRO 43 at ₹27,999 without compromising the true Android smart TV experience offers a 4K experience with nice picture quality.
 Even this time the company has done a great job in the audio department.
 Also, Kodak has not loaded its TV with unwanted apps which gives enough storage to users for installing the apps they like.

-It could be not a nice choice for professional gamers who have a good budget to go for premium Smart Tv otherwise at this price, right now, it is one of the best budget Smart TVs available to consider for personal and commercial usage.
+It could be not a nice choice for professional gamers who have a good budget to go for premium Smart TVs otherwise at this price, right now, it is one of the best budget Smart TVs available to consider for personal and commercial usage.